CPSC-1012/Winter-2024-Assignments/Assignment-03/README.md

 - Use TitleCase for any constant variable names
 - Use defensive programming where necessary
 - Ensure graceful handling of exceptions
+- All methods must be defined as static methods

 ### Sample Runs